axyl-casc/WikiMinigames/README.md

 **Role in Robocode:**
 Everyone begins as an Explorer.
 You'll start by discovering how bots work and experimenting with movement, sensors, and code.
 This phase sparks curiosity and lets you uncover strategies at your own pace.

-**Design Tips:**
+**Fun Tips:**

-* Include easter eggs and hidden paths
+* Search for hidden treasures and secret spots
-* Encourage experimentation with minimal constraints
+* Try out new moves—you never know what you'll find!
-* Refresh content regularly to prevent boredom
+* Keep exploring different paths to discover surprises

 **Stages:** Discovery → Trial → Occupation → Mentor
 **Related Traits:** Scientist, Technician